foxitsoftware/cordova-plugin-foxitpdf/README.md

 -->

 # cordova-plugin-foxitpdf
     This plugin adds the ability to easily preview any PDF file in your Cordova application

+## Major update
+    Now our plugin is also using Foxit RDK 4.0
+    Rdk 4.0 made a lot of major adjustments to optimize a lot of problems

+This is RDK 4.0 Introduction

+> From version 4.0, Foxit MobilePDF SDK makes a big change and optimization that wraps all of the basic UI implementations including the UI design of app to FSPDFReader class, and provides a more convenient way to flexibly control and customize the features through a configuration file, which means developers can easily build a full-featured PDF app with several lines of code.

 ## Installation
 ```bash